RuzickaTomas/coffeeMaker_fe/README.md

 # coffeeMaker_fe
-Frontend application that displays random facts about dogs.
+Frontend application that shows what beverage you can create.

 #Requirements
 This application needs mainly JavaScript to function properly, so please check your browser settings if you have JavaScript enabled.